-Accept the independent advice (e.g., ClimateWorks 2017) that to achieve Principle 1, greenhouse gas pollution from the electricity sector must be reduced by over 60% by 2030 (on 2005 levels).
+Accept the independent advice (e.g., ClimateWorks 2017) that to achieve Principle 1, greenhouse gas pollution from the electricity sector must be reduced by at least 60% below 2005 levels by 2030.

-Holding electricity sector emissions reductions at 26% by 2030 (below 2005 levels) for a decade, implies other areas such as industry, stationary energy, transport and agriculture will need to do more to cut greenhouse gas pollution just to achieve Australia's woefully inadequate 2030 emissions reduction targets.
+Holding electricity sector emissions reductions at 26% below 2005 levels by 2030 for a decade, implies other areas such as industry, stationary energy, transport and agriculture will need to do more to cut greenhouse gas pollution just to achieve Australia's woefully inadequate 2030 emissions reduction targets.
 Cutting pollution in these other sectors is more challenging and costly.
 There are as yet limited or no policies (either in place or planned) from the Federal Government addressing greenhouse gas pollution in these other sectors.